AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 - Generate images from images (and optionally prompts)
 - Diffuse ("riff") on images it has previously generated

+## What do I need?

+An NVIDIA GPU with >= 16 GB of VRAM unless you turn down the Stable Diffusion resolution.

 ## Something is broken

 Open an issue here.